 - Bank Benches – Total length of bank benches installed.

-- Through Drains – Length of pipe installed to conveying off right-of way flow through the road profile.
+- Through Drains – Number of pipes installed to conveying off right-of way flow through the road profile.

 - Access Drainage Improvements – Drainage improvements to the interface of the road and driveways, farm lanes, trails, and other off-site access points.